-If you’ve noticed a lack of engagement on TikTok, you could be experiencing a TikTok shadowban.
+If you’ve noticed a lack of engagement on TikTok recently, you could be experiencing the infamous TikTok shadow ban.

-But what actually causes a shadowban, and how can you avoid one?
+But what actually causes it?
+How do you know if it’s affected your account?
+How can you avoid one?
+And what can you do to get unbanned?
 We’ve got all the answers below.

-Not dissimilar to an Instagram shadowban, a TikTok shadowban is when your account has unknowingly become blocked or partially blocked on the app.
+A shadow ban on TikTok is when your account has unknowingly become blocked or partially blocked on the app.

 As a result, your content won’t show up on the For You page and you’ll likely experience a significant drop in likes, views, and comments.